wcmc-its/ReCiter-Scopus-Retrieval-Tool/README.md

 ## Installing
-To provide...

-## Configuring

-1. Get API key and insttoken from Elsevier.
-[This Elsevier document](https://dev.elsevier.com/tecdoc_api_authentication.html) describes how to obtain these codes.

-2. Enter the API key into your Environment Variables where field name = `SCOPUS_API_KEY`.
-- If you are deploying locally, go to terminal and write `export SCOPUS_API_KEY={api-key}`.
-- If you are deploying to an AWS instance, [add the environment variable](https://docs.aws.amazon.com/elasticbeanstalk/latest/dg/environments-cfg-softwaresettings.html#environments-cfg-softwaresettings-console) in the Elastic Beanstalk configuration section.

-3. Enter the insttoken into your Environment Variables where field name = `SCOPUS_INST_TOKEN`.
-- If you are deploying locally, go to terminal and write `export SCOPUS_INST_TOKEN={api-key}`.
+1. Navigate to directory where you wish to install the application, e.g., `cd ~/Paul/Documents/`
+2. Clone the repository: `git clone https://github.com/wcmc-its/ReCiter-Scopus-Retrieval-Tool.git`
+3. Navigate to the newly installed folder: `cd ReCiter-Scopus-Retrieval-Tool`
+4. Use Maven to build the project: `mvn clean install -Dmaven.test.skip=true`
+5. Set the SCOPUS_API_KEY key and SCOPUS_INST_TOKEN.
+(See "Obtaining an API key and INST_TOKEN" below)
+- Option #1: Command line
+  - Enter `export SCOPUS_API_KEY=[enter your API key here]`
+  - Enter `export SCOPUS_INST_TOKEN=[enter your INST_TOKEN here]`
-- If you are deploying to an AWS instance, [add the environment variable](https://docs.aws.amazon.com/elasticbeanstalk/latest/dg/environments-cfg-softwaresettings.html#environments-cfg-softwaresettings-console) in the Elastic Beanstalk configuration section.
+- Option #2: Enter as an environment variable in AWS itself.
+If you are deploying to an AWS instance, [add the environment variable](https://docs.aws.amazon.com/elasticbeanstalk/latest/dg/environments-cfg-softwaresettings.html#environments-cfg-softwaresettings-console) in the Elastic Beanstalk configuration section.
+- Option #3: In Eclipse application
+  - Open Eclipse
+  - Right-click on Application.java found here: ReCiter-Scopus-Retrieval-Tool --> src/main/java --> reciter --> Application.java
+  - Click on "Run As..." --> "Run Configurations..."
+  - Click on "ReCiter-Scopus-Retrieval-Tool" in sidebar
+  - Click on "Environment" tab
+  - Under variable, add "SCOPUS_API_KEY" and enter the API key.
+  - Under variable, add "SCOPUS_INST_TOKEN" and enter the INST_TOKEN.
+6. Set the desired port
+- Option #1: Set at the system level using this command `export SERVER_PORT=[your port number]`.
+This supersedes any ports set in application.properties.
+- Option #2: Update the application.properties file located at `/src/main/resources/` Make sure the port doesn't conflict with other services such as ReCiter or ReCiter PubMed Retrieval Tool.
+7. Build Maven instance `mvn spring-boot:run`
+8. Visit `http://localhost:[your port number]` to see the Swagger page for this service.

+## Obtaining an API key and INST_TOKEN

+[This Elsevier document](https://dev.elsevier.com/tecdoc_api_authentication.html) describes how to obtain an API key and INST_TOKEN from Elsevier.